aidenprice/LandgateAPITest-Journal-Article/07 - Results.md

 ![Percentage of Vectors by HTTP Method (GET and POST)](Graphics/Charts/HTTP Method Pie Chart.png)

-There was no distinct difference in response time between the two methods. ~~The medians and boundaries of interquartile ranges are similar enough that differences may be rounding errors.
-The latest graph is available [here](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph23).~~
+There was no distinct difference in response time between the two methods.

 ![HTTP Method (GET and POST) response time distributions in box plot](Graphics/Charts/HTTP Method Boxplot.png)